 Funder: Department of Homeland Security - FEMA

-Key Information: Only one application per state/territory; subawards allowed; cost share required.
+Key Information: Only one application per state or territory; subawards to local/tribal agencies are permitted.